Fourth Degree Stalking: NY Penal Law 120.45

 - is likely to cause your target to reasonably fear for his or her career, business or employment because you have called, initiated or appeared at your target’s place of business and you previously and clearly were advised to cease such conduct.

-While there are countless “other issues” involving a Fourth Degree Stalking arrest that you and your criminal lawyer can and should address, know that at your arraignment a judge will issue an order of protection and the violation of such an order can result in either a misdemeanor or felony arrest for Criminal Contempt.
+While there are countless “other issues” involving a Fourth Degree Stalking arrest in New York that you and your criminal lawyer can and should address, know that at your arraignment a judge will issue an order of protection and the violation of such an order can result in either a misdemeanor or felony arrest for Criminal Contempt.
 Further, because any degree of Stalking is a victim crime, expect that the prosecution will ask for some amount of bail.
 Other concerns for individuals charged with PL 120.45 whether by Desk Appearance Ticket or full processing from the precinct to the Tombs of Central Booking, are those involving how an arrest for Stalking can impact professional licenses and certifications as well as how your visa, green card or other legal status can be compromised by what can potentially be a Crime Involving Moral Turpitude.

 - New York Domestic Violence Arrest, Crimes & Laws